kate-lyubl/Python_BI_2022/README.md

 # Python_BI_2022

-This homework contains 6 task related to regex topic.
+This homework contains 6 tasks related to regex topic.

 1. Parse the references file using regular expressions and write all the ftp links from there to the ftps file